lyteword/chspurgeon-tod/volume-4/psalm-80.md

 **Title &mdash;** It is an Asaph prayer again, full of pleas in Israel's behalf.
 It is as if they had before them Isa 63:1, "Then he remembered the days of old."
 They call to his mind the days of *Joseph,* when (Ge 49:24) the Lord miraculously fed them in Egypt.
 And then the *tabernacle days,* when (first, since the days of Eden), the Lord was known to dwell between the cherubim, on the mercyseat.
 They call to his mind *wilderness times* (verse 2), when their march was gladdened by his presence, "Ephraim, Benjamin, and Manasseh" looking on the Pillar of Glory as it rose before them, the guide and partner of their way (see Nu 10:32-34) "O God, bring us back again!
 Cause thy face to shine! and all shall be well again!" *Andrew A. Bonar.*

 **Verse 1.** The prophet does not nakedly begin his prayer, but mingles therewith certain titles, by which he most aptly addresses God, and urges his cause.
 He does not say, O you who sustain and govern all things which are in heaven and in earth, who hast placed thy dwelling place above the heaven of heavens; but, Thou who art the Shepherd of Israel, thou that leadest Joseph like a flock, thou that dwellest between the cherubims.
-Those things which enhance the favour and providence of God revealed to Israel, he brings to remembrance that he might nourish and strengthen confidence in prayer...Let us learn from this example to feed and fortify our confidence in praying to God, with the marks of that divine and paternal kindness revealed to us in Christ our Shepherd and propitiation. *Musculus.*
+Those things which enhance the favour and providence of God revealed to Israel, he brings to remembrance that he might nourish and strengthen confidence in prayer...
+Let us learn from this example to feed and fortify our confidence in praying to God, with the marks of that divine and paternal kindness revealed to us in Christ our Shepherd and propitiation. *Musculus.*

 **Verse 1.** *"Give ear, O Shepherd of Israel."* It is the part of the shepherd to give ear to the bleatings and cries of the sheep, to call them to mind, that he may readily run to their help. *Venema.*